Citation, DOI and article data

-Eosinophils (or less commonly acidophiles) are myeloid granulocytes and form one of the main types of white blood cells.
+Eosinophils, also less commonly known as acidophils, are myeloid granulocytes and form one of the main types of white blood cells.
 Their counts are routinely measured as part of a full blood count.
-They have important roles in fighting parasitic infections, but it is increasingly recognised that they have a vital role in the immune defence against bacteria and viruses.
+They have important roles in fighting parasitic infections, but are increasingly recognized as having a vital role in the immune defense against bacteria and viruses.

 Eosinophils develop in the bone marrow from myeloid precursor cells under stimulation from interleukins, namely IL-3, IL-5 and GM-CSF, and maturation takes ~1 week 1.

-They are particularly abundant in the mucosa of the GI, respiratory and urinary tracts where they are the primary defence against parasitic organisms.
+They are particularly abundant in the mucosa of the GI, respiratory, and urinary tracts where they are the primary defense against parasitic organisms.
 Their numbers are also increased in allergic responses such as asthma.

 History and etymology